 He is now a successful high school coach at Montgomery Bell Academy, in Tennessee.

-A few years ago, Stephen developed a dreadful toothache during a wrestling practice, one which he just couldn’t tolerate.
+A few years ago, Stephen developed a dreadful toothache during wrestling practice, one which he just couldn’t tolerate.
 His assistant coach forced him to leave practice immediately, and see Dr. Matt Gorham, who was also a stout supporter of youth wrestling in the area.

 In the process of getting his tooth fixed, Stephen became good friends with Dr. Gorham.
-One day, while at Dr. Gorham’s house, Stephen noticed a book which had a picture of a wrestler wearing the Section XI singlet on the front cover sitting on Dr. Gorham’s coffee table.
+One day, while at Dr. Gorham’s house, Stephen noticed a book that had a picture of a wrestler wearing the Section XI singlet on the front cover sitting on Dr. Gorham’s coffee table.
 Obviously, this caught his attention.